C-Bone-UCL/CrystaLLM-pi/README.md

 CrystaLLM 2.0 supports one unconditional and four conditional model architectures, allowing for both standard and property-driven generation.
 The desired model can be selected during training using the `--activate_conditionality` flag.

+> **Important:** In the paper, the `PKV` method is adressed as the `Prefix attention`, and `Slider` is called the `Residual attention`.
+For all intents and purposes, these are the exact same.
+However the codebase was developed with `PKV` and `Slider`, but their respective names were changed in the paper for technical clarity.

 ### 1. Unconditional CrystaLLM
 Do not set the `--activate_conditionality` flag.